Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

 - Home and Data Configs
+  sudo snapper -c home create-config /home

+  # Guard in case /data is not yet mounted
+  if mountpoint -q /data; then
-  sudo snapper -c home create-config /home sudo snapper -c data create-config /data
+      sudo snapper -c data create-config /data fi

-  # NOTE: For home and data, snapper creates .snapshots as a subvolume inside
+  # For home and data, snapper creates .snapshots as a subvolume inside their
-  # their respective subvolumes (@home, @data).
-This is correct — they are not
-  # nested inside @, so no fstab dance is needed.
+  # respective subvolumes (@home, @data) — not nested inside @, so no fstab
-  # Repeat the delete/remount dance ONLY if your fstab has dedicated
+  # dance is needed.
+Repeat the delete/remount dance ONLY if your fstab has
-  # @home_snapshots / @data_snapshots subvolumes.
+  # dedicated @home_snapshots / @data_snapshots subvolumes.
 Check with:
   #   grep snapshots /etc/fstab
   # No entries → the subvolumes snapper created are correct as-is.